 Reports show that the opioid crisis worsened during the COVID-19 pandemic.
-The Centers for Disease Control and Prevention estimates there were 107,622 drug overdose deaths in the United States during 2021, which represents an increase of nearly 15% percent from the 93,655 deaths estimated in 2020.29 ACOFP is concerned that some of CMS' policies steer patients away from their family medicine physicians in a manner that may erode sustainable improvements and undo inroads made in resolving the opioid crisis.
+The Centers for Disease Control and Prevention (CDC) estimates there were 107,622 drug overdose deaths in the U.S. during 2021, which represents an increase of nearly 15 percent from the 93,655 deaths estimated in 2020.35 ACOFP is concerned that some of CMS's policies steer patients away from their family physicians in a manner that may erode sustainable improvements and undo inroads made in resolving the opioid crisis.

-- Support federal legislative and regulatory actions that combat the opioid crisis, but do not impede access to opioids for legitimate indications and patients. - Encourage federal action on behavioral health, including additional funding for mental health facilities and training more physicians to manage these patients. - Support additional reimbursement for family physicians to provide high-level, in-office screening and make appropriate referrals to behavioral health specialists. - Provide parity in reimbursement for behavioral health screening and services. - Support greater access to MAT by loosening prescribing rules and expanding telehealth services, especially in rural areas. - Ensure that family physicians are leading care for patients experiencing OUDs. - Encourage CMS to reassess the value of bundling for payment of OUD services. - Leverage existing primary care-focused codes that support family physicians' ability
+- Support federal legislative and regulatory actions that combat the opioid crisis, but do not impede access to opioids for legitimate indications and patients. - Encourage federal action on behavioral health, including additional funding for mental health facilities and training more physicians to manage these patients. - Support additional reimbursement for family physicians to provide high-level, in-office screening and make appropriate referrals to behavioral health specialists. - Provide parity in reimbursement for behavioral health screening and services. - Support greater access to MAT by loosening prescribing rules and expanding telehealth services, especially in rural areas. - Ensure that family physicians are leading care for patients experiencing OUDs. - Encourage CMS to reassess the appropriateness of bundling for payment of OUD services. - Leverage existing primary care-focused codes that support family physicians' ability to treat OUDs. - Increase access to and knowledge of OMT as a pain management treatment option. - Ensure OMT reimbursement is appropriate for the clinical benefit it provides.